The-UnknownHacker/Object-Detection/README.md

+#This Project is now deprecated you can still use it but I wont be updating it anymore after August 2023

 Real-Time Object Detection using YOLOv3-tiny
 This project demonstrates real-time object detection using the YOLOv3-tiny model in OpenCV.
 The YOLO (You Only Look Once) model is an efficient and powerful deep-learning model for object detection.